High finesse bow-tie cavity for strong atom-photon coupling in Rydberg arrays: Cavity design

 \section{Cavity design}

 We performed ABCD matrix calculations \cite{siegman,nagourney_quantum_2014} to design a cavity meeting all three requirements: small mode waist, large mirror separations, and high alignment stability.
 The cavity is composed of two concave mirrors with $R_1=2.46$~cm radius of curvature and two convex mirrors with $R_2=-3.87$~cm radius of curvature.
 The two concave mirrors are separated by $3.1$ cm; the two convex mirrors are separated by $6.1$ cm.
 The cavity mode has a $\theta=6.42\degree$ incidence angle on all mirrors, and all mirrors are in the same plane.
 The two convex mirrors serve to expand the laser beam on the concave mirrors, minimizing the size of the small mode waist \cite{jia_strongly_2018}.
-The cavity stability plot is shown in Figure~\ref{fig:calculatedWaist}(a).
+The cavity stability plot is shown in Fig.~\ref{fig:calculatedWaist}(a).
 The two curves correspond to the tangential and sagittal waists, which are separated due to astigmatism caused by the incidence angle $\theta$.
-The cavity is designed with its length equal to the crossing point of the two curves for the tangential and sagittal waists in Figure~\ref{fig:calculatedWaist}(a), maximizing cavity stability under changes in the cavity length.
+The cavity is designed with its length equal to the crossing point of the two curves for the tangential and sagittal waists in Fig.~\ref{fig:calculatedWaist}(a), maximizing cavity stability under changes in the cavity length.
+A 7-$\mu$m waist is the smallest achievable as set by the length of the stability region for this mirror separation.
+The mode waist could be reduced by either further separating the convex mirrors (while fixing the mirror curvatures) or by reducing the curvature of the concave mirrors while moving these mirrors closer together.
+The downside of the former approach is that it would narrow the stability window, and the downside of the latter is that it decreases the distance between the Rydberg atoms and the nearest dielectric surface.
 We emphasize that this bow-tie cavity has higher stability compared to a two-mirror cavity with similar waist size and mirror spacing.
 The two-mirror cavity would need to be operated in the near-concentric regime, in which the mode is sensitive to the mirror spacing and tilts.
 Figure~\ref{fig:calculatedWaist}(b) shows the stability curve for a near-concentric cavity.

 All mirrors are coated for applications at the cesium D1 (895~nm) and D2 (852~nm) transitions.
 A low-transmission ($2.5$ ppm) coating is used on both concave mirrors and one of the convex mirrors (convex high reflector, CX HR) to maximize the cavity finesse.
 An intermediate-transmission ($54$ ppm) coating is used on the other convex mirror (convex output coupler, CX OC) to achieve a cavity out-coupling efficiency of 44\% given a finesse $5.1\times10^{4}$.
 In addition to the D1 and D2 lines, all four mirrors are coated at the wavelength corresponding to the transition from the cesium $P_{3/2}$ state to a typical Rydberg level (508 nm), with 1000 ppm mirror transmission.